Myanmar insists no North Korea links as U.S. envoy visits

 Myanmar is the only other stop on his trip, pointing to concern in Washington that Myanmar's army, which used to have ties with North Korea, continues to give succor to Kim Jong Il's regime.

-The United States did not inform Myanmar what Yun would discuss, said Kyaw Zeya, permanent secretary at Myanmar's Ministry of Foreign Affairs.
+The United States did not inform Myanmar what Yun would discuss, Kyaw Zeya, permanent secretary at Myanmar's Ministry of Foreign Affairs, told Reuters before the meetings.

 "They are not very specific from the very beginning but we understand he is the special envoy on North Korea," Kyaw Zeya told Reuters.